abhidesikan/madras-medley/content/book-reviews/sita.md

 ---
-title: "Sita: An Illustrated Retelling of the Ramayana  by Devdutt Pattanaik"
+title: "Sita: An Illustrated Retelling of the Ramayana  by Devdutt Pattanaik - Review by Abhishek Desikan"
 date: 2016-07-08T18:13:17-08:00
 draft: false
 ---